vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

  * identity-service

 * Lets install nginx-ingress controller using helm:
+   * * Please Note should install nginx-ingress controller on local terminal where i used to created k8s cluster and got kubectl get nodes
    * in this demonstration we are using nginx-ingress controller
    * without ingress controller we cannot satisfy or work with ingress
    * [Refer Here](https://www.nginx.com/products/nginx-ingress-controller/)